SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_turbidity_tsd10/README.md

 The application monitors and displays Nephelometric Turbidity Units (NTU).
 Results are being sent to the USART Terminal.

 - The Turbidity sensor measures the amount of transmitted light to determine the turbidity of water.
-XG24 Explorer kit will read the NTU value.
-With NTU value in a range of 0 to 4000 corresponds with the turbidity level of water (for example, 0 NTU means water is clean, and NTU is 3000 which means water is cloudy).
+Program will read the NTU value.
+NTU value in a range of 0 to 4000 corresponds with the turbidity level of water (for example, 0 NTU means water is clean, and NTU is 3000 which means water is cloudy).

 - You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output is shown in the figure below: